alagbaski/steghub-projects/Ansible-Configuration-Management/Project.md

 # Ansible Configuration Management Project

-This document provides a step-by-step guide to setting up and using Ansible for configuration management on an EC2 instance, including installing and configuring Ansible, creating playbooks, and automating server configuration tasks.
+This document is a continuation of the `Tooling Website Solution Project`, it provides a step-by-step guide to setting up and using Ansible for configuration management on an EC2 instance, including `installing and configuring Ansible`, `creating playbooks`, and `automating server configuration tasks`.

 ## Step 1: Install and Configure Ansible on EC2 Instance